 Just as a motorcycle rider needs to tip right over to turn corners, a skier needs this same inclination to be aligned against turning forces.

-The best skiers perform ‘early edging’, leaning into the turn right at the initiation phase.
-This leaning - or ‘toppling’ - engages the edges earlier and generates more sustained and potentially higher edge angles throughout the turn.
+Leaning into the turn right at the initiation phase - or ‘toppling’ - engages the edges earlier and generates more sustained and potentially higher edge angles throughout the turn.

 What are the performance benefits?